Washington joins top five of college football's US LBM Coaches Poll, while USC tumbles

 Oregon slips just three places to No. 11.
 Southern California took a much bigger hit, tumbling seven spots to No. 16 after losing big at Notre Dame.
 The Fighting Irish rise to No. 18.
 Louisville, which lost at unranked Pittsburgh on the heels of its Notre Dame victory, drops six places to No. 21.
 UCLA, which fell at No. 13 Oregon State, narrowly holds on to the No. 25 position, staving off unbeaten James Madison by three poll points.

-Air Force makes its season debut in the poll at No. 22 after getting past Mountain West challenger Wyoming to keep its record unblemished.
+No. 22 Air Force makes its debut in the poll for the first time since the final poll of the 2019 season after getting past Mountain West challenger Wyoming.
 No. 23 Iowa and No. 24 Tulane return.

 Washington State, Kentucky and Kansas are the week’s dropouts.